 Ideally, the closest seat should be no less than 2x the height of the screen.

-If your room is wider than it is deep, consider installing two or more projectors and screens.
+If your room is wider than it is deep, consider installing two or more projectors or displays.